Accepting our Terms of Business

 We act as an insurance intermediary, not an insurer.
 We will usually act as your agent when arranging your insurances, when helping you make any changes to your policy and when you renew your insurance (except when insurers have given us permission to incept cover and issue documents on their behalf).

 We provide a personal recommendation and select personal and commercial insurances from a fair and personal analysis of the marketplace.
 For certain types of insurance, we deal predominantly with a single or limited number of insurers which we have selected as offering value for money and quality service.
 This means we do not give a personal recommendation on the basis of a fair and personal analysis.
-We will give you details of these arrangements before you make any commitment on any product we offer you and a list of the insurers used on our website.
+We will give you details of these arrangements before you make any commitment on any product we offer you and a list of the insurers used in these cases are available upon request.

 We will explain the main features of the products and services that we offer you including details of the provider, main details of cover and benefits, any unusual restrictions or exclusions, any significant conditions or obligations and the period of cover.
 If we propose using another intermediary to help place your business, we will confirm this to you in good time before any arrangements are finalised.